 Software Engineering

 Multiple miracles touched the surface of the earth due to human efforts and struggle.
-Since the advent of computer technology, various dreams came true regarding the transformation of human wishes and desires into reality.
+Since the advent of computer technology, various dreams have come true regarding the transformation of human wishes and desires into reality.
 The remarkable works in this field are the invention of different computer languages from time to time.
-Python is one such programming language that is object-oriented with features of interaction and interpretation.
+Python is an object-oriented programming language with features of interaction and interpretation.
 The procedural and functional programming is also supported by Python other than object-orientation (Python).
 Its purpose is general, which means that it is used for multiple purposes other than web development as well.
 In this way, it is unlike other multiple computer languages such as JavaScript, HTML, and CSS.
-Its uniqueness lies with its multidimensional purposes, reliability, convenient ways to use, readable coding, easy syntax, speedy application development, back end as well as software development (Ozgur et al.).
+Its uniqueness lies in its multidimensional purposes, reliability, convenient ways to use, readable coding, easy syntax, speedy application development, back end as well, and software development (Ozgur et al.).

 Furthermore, multiple versions of Python have been introduced by the core team of Python so far.
-Python 2.0 was introduced in 2000, having support for the Unicode feature as well as a cycle-detecting garbage collector.
+Python 2.0 was introduced in 2000, supporting the Unicode feature and a cycle-detecting garbage collector.
 In the same way, with some new features and characteristics, Python 3.0 came to market in 2008 (Malloy et al.).
-Similarly, the versions like Python 3.9.3 and 3.8.8 are to be accomplished more quickly and will be available for the use of the general public.
-It is also worth noting that all previous versions of Python have some security issues which are tried to resolve in the upcoming and latest versions.
-In a same way, Python is an easily readable and understandable language.
+Similarly, versions like Python 3.9.3 and 3.8.8 are to be accomplished more quickly and will be available for the use of the general public.
+It is also worth noting that all previous versions of Python have some security issues that have been tried to resolve in the upcoming and latest versions.
+In the same way, Python is an easily readable and understandable language.
 As compared to other computer languages, it uses English keywords instead of punctuation marks.
-Sometimes after the statements, semicolons are used, but it is rare in this aspect.
-So the Syntax and Symantec of Python are conveniently readable and understandable.
+Sometimes, after the statements, semicolons are used, but this is rare.
+So, the Syntax and Symantec of Python are conveniently readable and understandable.

 Meanwhile, programming in Python poses many benefits and advantages with a few disadvantages.
 It is unique in having extensive support libraries and plans for community development, and its sourcing is open.
-It is portable, with support available to learning in an effortless manner.
+It is portable, with support available to help students learn effortlessly.
 The data structure in Python is user-friendly, and its main remarkable features are interpretation and productivity.
 It is dynamically typed so that it is multidimensional in applications and usages in routine life work normal life functionaries.
-As far the disadvantages are concerned, its most harmful aspect is a slow speed compared to other computer languages.
-It is also not memory efficient; that is why in mobile computing, it is weak in comparison with other languages.
+As far as the disadvantages are concerned, its most harmful aspect is its slow speed compared to other computer languages.
+It is also not memory efficient; that is why mobile computing is weak compared to other languages.
 Despite the simplicity, it gives runtime errors along with retarded database access (Techvidvan).

 Work Cited